Crisis in Japan and the subsequent postponement of Worlds

 The Absolute Skating crew would like to express our sorrow over the recent events in Japan and offer our condolences and thoughts to all those who were affected.
 In light of this tragedy, many are uncertain whether the already postponed World Championships that were scheduled to be held in Tokyo next week should be held at another time in a different location or if they should not take place at all.

 Recent articles have suggested postponing a month or two and holding the event in another country or pushing Worlds off until the beginning of next season, which almost everyone is against.
 Considering the training regimen of a skater, the events in the fall, the uncertainty of Japan's future and simply the tragedy at hand, the decision cannot be taken lightly.
-Several countries have offered venues for holding the championships.
+Several countries (the site linkeshas gone inactive since.
+For those interested what happened to the site, take a look here! - ed 2020) have offered venues for holding the championships.
 The ISU is planning to give further information on Friday March 18 or Monday March 21 if possible.

 We've compiled reactions from skaters responding to the current crisis in Japan and the subsequent postponement of Worlds.